Roborock S8 Pro Ultra vs Roomba j7+: Hands-Off Cleaning (2026)

 I tested the Roomba j7+ specifically for its object avoidance capabilities.
 Using its PrecisionVision Navigation—a front-facing physical camera system that identifies and categorizes specific objects—it dodged fake pet waste and thick charging cables I left on the carpet 10 out of 10 times. iRobot backs this specific function with their P.O.O.P.
 (Pet Owner Official Promise) guarantee, offering a free replacement if the machine ever runs over pet waste.
 The clean base empties the robot’s bin automatically, but unlike the Roborock, this model only vacuums.
 It relies entirely on dual multi-surface rubber brushes that physically flex to maintain contact with both bare floors and thick rugs.

-Guaranteed to avoid pet waste or iRobot replaces the machine for free
+Guaranteed to avoid pet waste (P.O.O.P.)

 Navigation and Obstacle Avoidance — iRobot Roomba j7+ Self-Emptying Robot Vacuum wins